nfdi4plants/ARC-Symposium/OMERO_ARC_Interoperability/README.md

 ### Future Work

-Future works involves parsing the *arc-to-ro-crate-metdataNew.json* file, both key-value metdata and contextual information and adding them to omero webclient metadata.
-The intented goal is to be able to add this ARC RO-crate json-ld parsing & omero upload mechanism as a ARC json-ld import feature to [omero-rdf](https://github.com/German-BioImaging/omero-rdf) plugin of OMERO.
+Future works involves parsing the *arc-to-ro-crate-metdataNew.json* file, both key-value metdata and contextual information for investigation, study & assays metadata and adding them to omero webclient metadata.
+The intented goal will be to attain interoperability between OMERO and ARC using RO-Crate metadata.

 ### Miscellaneous